nullstone-modules/aws-fargate-service/README.md

   - The docker image to deploy for this service.
   - The version from the nullstone application will be used as the image tag.
   - Default: `""` - An ECR repo will be created and used.
+- `service_port: number`
+  - The port that the service is listening on.
+    This is set to port 80 by default; however, if the service in the container is a non-root user, the service will fail due to bind due to permission errors.
+    Specify 0 to disable network connectivity to this container.
+  - Default: `80`
 - `service_env_vars: map(string)`
   - Map of environment variables to inject into the service